Crates.io | rpc-router |

 object.Resources

-- Resources is the type map contstruct that hold the resources that a rpc handler function might request.
+- Resources is the type map construct that holds the resources that an RPC handler function might request.

 rpc-router

-there in one "domain space" for those states, that are called resources.ResourcesBuilder::default().append(my_object)...build()
+, there is one "domain space" for those states called resources.ResourcesBuilder::default().append(my_object)...build()

-and is completely immutable and can be cloned effectively.ResourcesBuilder
+and are completely immutable and can be cloned effectively.ResourcesBuilder

 , and cloning it will clone the full type map.
 This can be very useful for sharing a common base resources builder across various calls while allowing each call to add more per-request resources.Clone + Send + Sync + 'static

-just means that the type cannot have any reference other than static one )Request
+means the type cannot have any references other than static ones).Request

-- Is the object that have the json-rpc Request id
+- Is the object that has the JSON-RPC Request id

 , method